 How We Do It

-We develop streamlined health promotion messaging, including eye-catching and innovative campaigns (e.g., the “Get BRCA Wise” Campaign), dialogue programs, curated websites with highly accessible information, and engaging digital and print marketing tools.
-We:
+Access to information is the centre of what we do.
+We develop streamlined health promotion messaging, including eye-catching and innovative campaigns, dialogue programs, and curated websites with engaging digital and print marketing tools.
+We also

 Engage with key healthcare partners and stakeholders, including researchers, specialized non-profits, and high-risk communities.